istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 command terminated with exit code 56
 {{< /text >}}

-You can further refine the mTLS settings per port.
-Our demo `httpbin` doesn't have multiple ports.
-But imagine that it does, then the following policy requires mTLS on all ports, except port `80` .
+To refine the mTLS settings per port, you must configure the `portLevelMtls` section.
+For example, the following peer authentication policy requires mTLS on all ports, except port `80`:

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n bar -f -